 - > Each participating Member State is required to communicate every year a National Implementation Plan (NIP), informing the other participating Member States about the progress made on the binding commitments it has undertaken.
-Participating Member States will submit their National Implementation Plans every year in January, in line with the Recommendation on the Roadmap adopted by the Council on 6 March 2018. - > The National Implementation Plans form the basis of the assessment process, as described in the Council decision establishing PESCO.
-The High Representative will present an annual report on PESCO to the Council.
-Based an assessment done by the PESCO secretariat, the High Representative will present the annual PESCO report to the Council in spring. - > On this basis, the Council will also annually review whether the participating Member States continue to fulfil the more binding commitments.
+Participating Member States will submit their National Implementation Plans every year, in line with the Recommendation on the Roadmap adopted by the Council on 6 March 2018. - > The National Implementation Plans form the basis of the assessment process, as described in the Council decision establishing PESCO.
+The High Representative will present every year an annual report on PESCO to the Council based on an assessment done by the PESCO secretariat. - > On this basis, the Council will review annually whether the participating Member States continue to fulfil the more binding commitments.
+The first of these assessments was adopted by the Council in May 2019.